clovaai/rexnet/README.md

 - NumPy

 ### Using the pretrained models
-- [timm>=0.3.0](https://github.com/rwightman/pytorch-image-models) provides wonderful wrap-up of ours models thanks to [Ross Wightman](https://github.com/rwightman).
+- [timm>=0.3.0](https://github.com/rwightman/pytorch-image-models) provides the wonderful wrap-up of ours models thanks to [Ross Wightman](https://github.com/rwightman).
 Otherwise, the models can be loaded as follows:
   - To use ReXNet on a GPU:
   ```python
   import torch